Amazon workers in Alabama get a do-over in union election

 "Our employees have always had the choice of whether or not to join a union, and they overwhelmingly chose not to join the RWDSU earlier this year,” she said.
 “It’s disappointing that the NLRB has now decided that those votes shouldn’t count.”

-Stuart Appelbaum, president of the RWDSU, sees the NLRB decision as a victory.
+Stuart Appelbaum, president of the RWDSU, saw the NLRB decision as a victory.

 “Today’s decision confirms what we were saying all along – that Amazon’s intimidation and interference prevented workers from having a fair say in whether they wanted a union in their workplace – and as the Regional Director has indicated, that is both unacceptable and illegal, “ he said in a statement.
 “Amazon workers deserve to have a voice at work, which can only come from a union.”